GWLab-UML/Protocols/Oyster_maintenance/Cell Counting with Hemocytometer.md

 - What is a dilution factor?
 How to calculate a dilution factor?
 	- A dilution factor is the number you will use for calculating the concentration of algae cells (cells/mL).
 To find the dilution factor, divide the total volume by the initial volume.
 For example, a solution with 55 uL volume total containing 5 uL of algae would have a dilution factor of 55/5 = 11
 - Why do we use Lugol's iodine for counting algae?
-	- Lugol's iodine immobilizes the algae cells, making them still and much easier to count.
+	- Lugol's iodine immobilizes and kills the algae cells, making them still and much easier to count.
 Lugol's iodine does not allow for you to distinguish between live and dead algae cells, as it will stain both live and dead cells.

 ### Cleaning:
 ***please clean after EACH use, between the use of different species, and between each count***